Polymarket/polymarket-liq-mining/sdk/README.md

 ### Distributor Info:

-The information about the claim index and merkle proofs for each account is stored in `../snapshots/snapshots/`
+The information about the amounts, claim index and merkle proofs for each account is stored in `../snapshots/snapshots/`

 ### To Claim: